Jim Craven: Work

-During his lifetime Craven produced a sizeable collection of work, the quality of which has been recognised by a number of distinguished commentators.
+During his lifetime Craven produced a sizeable collection of work, the quality of which has been recognized by a number of distinguished commentators.
 Craven's poems were published locally, nationally and internationally in newspapers, periodicals and anthologies, at various points in his life.
 Two collections of his poetry, Selected Poems and Nice of You Jim, were published in 1983 and 2005 respectively.
 Craven's work was also included in Eugene Robert Platt's A Patrick Kavanagh Anthology in 1973 and Daniel J. Casey's Poetry of the Cúchulainn Country in 1978.

 Craven was also involved in the Dundalk theatre scene, penning several plays and becoming a locally renowned actor.

 Content and style

 Craven's poetry deals with a number of subjects central to Irish writing of the time.
 He explores themes such as childhood, nature, rurality, sexuality, love, violence, religion, mythology and history.
 During the Troubles of the 1970s he wrote scathingly of the bloodshed that was occurring in Ireland at that time, believing it to be senseless and unjustified.

 Language, unbounded and malleable, is paramount to the work of Jim Craven and as the 'Bard of Balregan' he assumed the mantle of artistic preserver of the colloquialisms, nuances and the essence of his region.
 He employs a liberal amount of topography, citing townlands and focal points within the locale and creating a solid foundation and firm setting for his lines – a 'mise-en-scène' of rural Irish life.

 In the preface to Nice of You Jim, Daniel J. Casey wrote of Craven:

 "He was a unique talent…Impatient with the English language, he created imagistic word magic and often drew on Irishisms to better catch the flavour of the place.
 His rhythms, sometimes unorthodox, gave dimension to lyrics, simple and complex.
 The style, perfectly echoes the voice."

 His writing is also often tinged with both melancholy and mischief in equal measure.
 His reflections during times of depression serve as utterances of a severe sense of grief, self-loathing and solitude while his stinging satire spared no dimension of the social spectrum, parodying all whom he saw as deserving – from priests and paupers to politicians and paramilitaries.
 It has been suggested, on occasion, that Craven's death at the age of forty-five, prevented the poet from reaching his artistic zenith.
 Nevertheless, the substantial literary corpus that he left behind him is testament to the distinctive and prodigious talent of a man that the Irish playwright John B. Keane once referred to as 'a totally dynamic genius'.